Lines

 use uniplate::Uniplate;

-/// Returns the first result if the iterator has only one, otherwise calls `select`.
+/// Returns the first [`Update`] if the iterator only yields one, otherwise calls `select`.

 pub(crate) fn one_or_select<T, M, R>(